Héctor Yunes Landa: 2016 gubernatorial campaign

 In January 2016, Yunes Landa resigned from the Senate and was replaced by Erika Ayala Ríos, as he launched a bid for governor of Veracruz.
-His primary opposition was his first cousin, Miguel Ángel Yunes Linares, who had previously left the PRI and ran under a PAN-PRD banner.
-During the election, Yunes Landa "lamented" his familial relationship with Yunes Linares, whom he said to have "insulted" his family.
+His primary opposition was his first cousin, Miguel Ángel Yunes Linares, who had previously left the PRI and who ran under a PAN-PRD banner.
+During the election, Yunes Landa "lamented" his familial relationship with Yunes Linares, who he said had "insulted" his family.
 Five parties ultimately backed Yunes Landa's candidacy: the PRI, PVEM, Nueva Alianza, PT and Alternativa Veracruzana, a state party.
 Yunes Landa picked up 30.1 percent of the vote but lost to Yunes Linares, who became the first non-PRI governor of the state in 86 years.